Bazz-B/job-trend-analysis/README.md

 # Objective:

-1. Identify Key Job Skills: Pinpoint the most demanding skills among entry-level positions.
+1. Support New Professionals: Provide entry-level workers with insights based on data to help them make decisions in today's job market.
-2. Explore Industry Trends: Examine industries actively seeking entry-level professionals and understand their preferences.
+2. Highlight In-Demand Skills: Identify the skills that are in high demand across various industries and clarify which ones professionals should pay attention to.
-3. Highlight Geographical Hotspots: Uncover regions with abundant job opportunities for entry-level roles.
+3. Understand Job Trends by Location: Look into the differences in job opportunities among various cities and states, providing important insights about different regions.
-4. Forecast job postings over time using SARIMAX and ARIMA model
+4. Forecasting Job Postings: Predict how job postings will change over time using ARIMA Models and SARIMA Models.

 # Summary of Analysis:
 After analysis of the job postings dataset collected from LinkedIn and JobStreet, several key insights have emerged: